trinsic-id/sdk/ui-web/samples/README.md

 # Web UI SDK Sample

 This simple application demonstrates how to set up the Trinsic SDK to start verification flows and read their results.
-It consumes endpoints from the API samples to launch verification flows through iframe, redirection, and popup mode.
+It consumes endpoints from the API samples to launch verification flows through a redirection or a popup.
 Furthermore, it also demonstrate how to intiate direct flows for a specific digital identity provider.

 ## Dependencies